Massive heartbeat stars from TESS. I. TESS sectors 1-16: Introduction

 At present, about 180 HBSs have been identified in the Kepler data \citep{2016AJ....151...68K}.
-While the collection of Kepler HBSs contains mainly low-mass ($\lesssim$2\,M$_\odot$) stars, using BRIght Target Explorer (BRITE) data \cite{2017MNRAS.467.2494P} discovered the first massive HBS, $\iota$~Ori, consisting of an O9\,III and B1\,III/IV components.
-BRITE data were also used to discover the next three HBSs consisting of B-type stars, $\tau$~Lib and $\tau$~Ori \citep{2018pas8.conf..115P} and the doubly-magnetic system $\varepsilon$~Lup~A \citep{2019MNRAS.488...64P}.
+While the collection of Kepler HBSs contains mainly low-mass ($\lesssim$2\,M$_\odot$) stars, in using the BRIght Target Explorer (BRITE) data, \cite{2017MNRAS.467.2494P} discovered the first massive HBS, $\iota$~Ori, consisting of an O9\,III and B1\,III/IV components.
+The BRITE data were also used to discover the next three HBSs consisting of B-type stars, $\tau$~Lib, and $\tau$~Ori \citep{2018pas8.conf..115P} and the doubly-magnetic system $\varepsilon$~Lup~A \citep{2019MNRAS.488...64P}.
 Finally, \cite{2019MNRAS.489.4705J} found extreme-amplitude, massive HBS in the LMC using All-Sky Automated Survey for SuperNovae (ASAS-SN) and Transiting Exoplanet Survey Satellite (TESS) data.
 The discovery showed that TESS data can be used to detect unknown massive HBSs.

-These discoveries prompted us to make a comprehensive survey of TESS data aimed at increasing the sample of known massive HBSs.
+These discoveries prompted us to carry out a comprehensive survey of TESS data aimed at increasing the sample of known massive HBSs.
 We also focus on detecting TEOs in these systems.
 The presence of a heartbeat in the light curve may serve as a proxy for the ongoing tidal interaction.
 Therefore, the results of our survey may constitute an observational background for future studies of tidal effects and tests of dynamical evolution in massive binaries.
 Since HBSs are binaries with high eccentricities, we start our survey with a selection of spectroscopic systems of this type, both single (SB1) and double-lined (SB2).
 The present paper is confined to stars located in the first 16 TESS sectors.
 The next papers of the series will include spectroscopically selected stars from the remaining TESS sectors and stars selected purely from photometry, primarily eccentric eclipsing binaries.

 The paper is organised as follows.
-In Sect.~\ref{tess} we describe selection of candidates for HBSs, the types of TESS photometry, and present details of our analysis.
-Section \ref{hbs} presents 20 HBSs we found, including the most massive HBS (Sect.\,\ref{subsection:HD5980}) and seven HBSs in which we detected TEOs (Sect.~\ref{subsection:hbswithteo}).
-Finally, in Sect.~\ref{discussion} we summarise and discuss the results of the paper.
+In Sect.~\ref{tess}, we describe the selection of HBS candidates, along with the types of TESS photometry we used, and we present details of our analysis.
+In Sect. \ref{hbs}, we present 20 HBSs we found, including the most massive HBS (Sect.\,\ref{subsection:HD5980}) and seven HBSs in which we detected TEOs (Sect.~\ref{subsection:hbswithteo}).
+Finally, in Sect.~\ref{discussion}, we summarise and discuss the results of the paper.